 Black and Queer

-“Marsha P. Johnson, a Black trans woman, is credited as being one of the main activists who lead the 1969 Stonewall Riots, considered to be an integral moment in igniting the modern-day queer rights movement.
+“Marsha P. Johnson, opens a new window, a Black trans woman, is credited as being one of the main activists who lead the 1969 Stonewall Riots, considered to be an integral moment in igniting the modern-day queer rights movement.
 Black people and trans activists have always been at the front of these protests…they’ve been very visible in that struggle” said Beverly Bain, a professor at the University of Toronto Mississauga.
 Discover some of the many facets of the Black queer community through these videos.

 Pride Black and Queer